Mount Saint Elias: History and features

-European explorers first sighted the mountain on July 16, 1741, with the arrival of the expedition commanded by Vitus Bering, a Danish explorer in service of Russia.
+European explorers first sighted the mountain on July 16, 1741, with the arrival of the expedition commanded by Vitus Bering, a Danish-born Russian explorer to what is now called Cape Saint Elias.
 While some historians contend that Bering named the mountain, others believe that eighteenth-century mapmakers named it after Cape Saint Elias when Bering left the peak unnamed.

 Mount Saint Elias is notable for its immense vertical relief.
 Its summit rises 18008 ft vertically in just 10 mi horizontal distance from the head of Taan Fjord, off of Icy Bay.